‘The Bold And The Beautiful’ Spoilers: Bill & Brooke Rekindle Romance, Katie Tells Eric About Quinn & Ridge?

 — Bold & The Beautiful (@BandB_CBS) April 1, 2017

 And yet, not quite unexpectedly, Bill was conveniently there to dry her tears and sweep her up into another whirlwind courtship.
-It’s unsurprising that these two are getting back together as both are coming from places of hurt and rejection.
+It’s not surprising that these two are getting back together as both are coming from places of hurt and rejection.

 Brooke was betrayed by the man she thought was her true love.
 Meanwhile, Bill was recently so depressed by the thought of Brooke and Ridge getting married that he was considering leaving Los Angeles.